 What to Do If You Burn Your Rice

 If your rice is burnt, you will have to throw it away and start over.
-Often, if the rice is not too burnt, there will still be good rice on the top of the pot or rice cooker.
+Often, if it’s not too burnt, there will still be good rice on the top of the pot or rice cooker.

 You can still eat this rice but make sure that you transfer it to another container when you first notice that the rice on the bottom is burning.